hieunq95/my-rl/README.md

-# Implementation of reinforcement learning algorithms by me
+## Implementation of reinforcement learning algorithms